 While the Harris decision does not apply to me and my HOA dues for many reasons, including the fact that I chose to live in the community knowing that the HOA existed, the Harris decision does have possible broad ramifications, especially as to in-home care workers and other public sector workers.
 It may mean that the 1 million in-home care workers now compelled to contribute to unions may have standing to stop if they so choose.

-Posted on July 8, 2014, in Appeal Rights, Constitutional Claim, DHHS, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Hospital Medicaid Providers, Illinois Medicaid, In Home Care Services, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicaid Spending, Medicare, Medicare Attorney, NC, North Dakota Medicaid, Personal Care Services, Provider Medicaid Contracts, Rate Reductions, Supreme Court and tagged Bargaining units, DHHS, Division of Medical Assistance, DMA, First Amendment, Freedom of Speech, Harris v.
-Quinn, Health care, Health care provider, HOA, Home Care Workers, Illinois Medicaid, In-Home aids, In-Home Intensive Supports, Medicaid, North Carolina, Personal care, Personal Care Services, Personal Care Workers, Public Sector, Supreme Court, Union Dues, Unions.
+Posted on July 8, 2014, in Appeal Rights, Constitutional Claim, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Home Health Aide Services, Home Health Services, Hospital Medicaid Providers, Illinois Medicaid, In Home Care Services, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicaid Spending, Medicare, Medicare Attorney, NC, NC DHHS, North Dakota Medicaid, Personal Care Services, Provider Medicaid Contracts, Rate Reductions, Supreme Court and tagged Bargaining units, Division of Medical Assistance, DMA, First Amendment, Freedom of Speech, Harris v.
+Quinn, Health care, Health care provider, HOA, Home Care Workers, Illinois Medicaid, In-Home aids, In-Home Intensive Supports, Medicaid, NC DHHS, North Carolina, Personal care, Personal Care Services, Personal Care Workers, Public Sector, Supreme Court, Union Dues, Unions.
 Bookmark the permalink.
 3 Comments.